oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

 **Message Processor will return ``self::ACK`` in the following cases:**

--  If a message wass processed successfully.
+-  If a message was processed successfully.
 -  If the created job returned ``true``.

 It means that the message was processed successfully and is removed from